 Animal studies have shown triclosan to be an endocrine disruptor and other studies show that it can alter your microbiome.

-But don't worry, you don't need to memorize this list of ingredient to avoid in deodorant.
+But don't worry, you don't need to memorize this list of ingredient to avoid in deodorants.
 I created a free printable for you with a list of ingredients that you should avoid in skincare and cosmetic products:

 How to choose a non-toxic deodorant